-A quorum consists of a majority (more than 50%) of the SBA.
+A quorum consists of a majority (more than 50%) of the SBA Board of Governors.
 A quorum is also required for all votes on motions, resolutions, and amendments as explained in Section 2.9.

-Any member or Committee of the SBA may introduce a resolution to the entire SBA to vote upon.
+Any member of the SBA Board of Governors or Committee of the SBA may introduce a resolution to the entire SBA to vote upon.
 In all cases, the resolution must be raised far enough in advance so as to be included in the agenda through the process listed in Section 2.4.

 The President shall provide an opportunity for the SBA to debate an agenda item.
 Members of the SBA will indicate their desire to speak by raising their hand.
 The President shall designate who is to speak, making all efforts to follow the order in which hands were raised.